Recently, I worked on an Expo app for people who suffer from reduced hand dexterity. I thought: why not set up passwordless authentication?

 Rails recently added a constraints option to routes which allows you to dynamically define routes based on the request coming in.

 This post collects some of the articles and code snippets I tracked down while researching how to secure a CouchDB server.

-I came across a few Ruby libraries for connecting to Active Directory, but in the end my needs were met with the net-ldap gem, the environment_configurable gem and a few lines of code.
+I came across a few Ruby libraries for connecting to Active Directory, but I used net-ldap gem, the environment_configurable gem and a few lines of code.